 Lagos never lacks architectural and construction projects.
 Due to the diversity and size of the city, there are opportunities for architects to specialize in all areas of architecture and still get sufficient patronage to become successful.
-Lagos has opportunities for interior architects, landscape architects, urban designers, 3D architects/visualizer as well as the regular architects.
+Lagos has opportunities for interior architects, landscape architects, urban designers, 3D architects/visualizers as well as regular architects.

 Click to read 21 other things you can do as an Architect.

 Most of the famous and contemporary architectural pieces in Nigeria are in Lagos.
 Examples include the defunct Makoko floating school, the civic center, Four point hotel, Intercontinental Hotel, Nestoil Tower, Maryland mall, etc.

 Click to read my humorous articles on The Civic Centre and Maryland Mall.